123inkt/symfony-validation-shorthand/docs/traversable-data.md

 # Traversable data validation

-Symfony's `All` Constraint allows to valid `\Traversable` data.
+Symfony's `All` Constraint allows you to validate `\Traversable` data.
 For example data read from a csv or Excel provided via a yield function.
-Start your notation with a `*`.
+The `*` notation marks the set as iterable and internally the `All` constraint will be used instead of `Collection`.

+# ArrayIterator example

 **Rules:**
 For a csv with 4 columns.